up-n-atom/8311/fragments/salt-sa-box/pre-config.md

 xmo-remote-client --host=192.168.1.1 get-onu-mode
 ```

+### DHCP MAC Spoofing

+The ISP’s DHCP server identifies your connection via the Unique MAC address of the original equipment.
+To ensure the
+ISP "trusts" your new hardware immediately, you must __clone the {{ page.meta.ont }} MAC address onto your ^^gateway^^'s
+WAN physical interface.__ The MAC address can be found on the underside label.

 ### LCT Access Route

 To install, upgrade, and configure the ONT, your gateway must be able to reach its Local Craft Terminal (LCT) interface.